nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * A candidate's `course` can only be either of the 5 computing courses in NUS School of Computing i.e. Business Analytics, Computer Engineering, Computer Science, Information Security or Information Systems.
   * Reason being, our **Target User Profile** is restricted to NUS SoC.

+* A candidate's `seniority` ranges as such [1, 4], i.e. 1, 2, 3 or 4.
+It will be displayed as `COMX` where X is [1, 4].
+  * To address seniority of students in double-degree programmes, it has been discussed that `COM5` has not been seen in NUS SoC system.
+Thus, the restriction of the range [1, 4].

 </div>

 ## Viewing help